 What Are the Alternative Treatments for BPH and Prostate Cancer?

-The following herbs and fruits have been found to prevent and even reverse prostate cancer, along with treating benign prostate hyperplasia;
+Speaking of natural cures, here are few herbs that have been found to prevent and even reverse prostate cancer, along with treating benign prostate hyperplasia;

 Pumpkin Seeds: It’s very good for enlarged prostate.